Pruthvirajkr/Business-Insights-360/README.md

 **Finance View**:

-> 1.Insights from P & L statements and sales trends._____
+> - Insights from P & L statements and sales trends.
-> 2.Implemented a financial forecasting model, resulting in more accurate budget predictions.
+> - Implemented a financial forecasting model, resulting in more accurate budget predictions.
 Created benchmarking against last year and target goals for budgeting.

 **Sales View**: